Yamyam Gucong: Early life

-Yamyam was born on December 8, 1993 in Brgy.
+Yamyam was born on December 8, 1993, in Brgy.
 Anonang in the town of Inabanga, Bohol, Philippines.
 Before winning Pinoy Big Brother: Otso, he stopped pursuing education at fifth grade in order to sustain his family's financial needs.
 He worked several jobs in Cebu such as a water-delivery man and as a house help.
 On August 12, 2018, Gucong auditioned as an adult housemate in the reality show Pinoy Big Brother: Otso.
-He later landed a spot as a housemate on January 8, 2019 and eventually became the show's big winner.
+He later landed a spot as a housemate on January 8, 2019, and eventually became the show's big winner.

 Career

 After their temporary exit, Yamyam appeared on several mall shows, and guested several ABS-CBN shows.
 He was also cast in a supporting role in the Filipino sit-com Home Sweetie Home.
 In May 2019, Gucong appeared on the Pinoy Big Brother: Otso album entitled "Ang Soundtrack ng Bahay Mo" on the track "Ikaw Ang Pinili ng Puso Ko" alongside his fellow batchmate, Fumiya Sankai.

 After PBB, Yamyam appeared in several TV Shows of ABS-CBN, including his first dramatic acting stint in Maalaala Mo Kaya, episode entitled "Bukid", which showed his life story prior to his PBB stint.
-He starred alongside veteran actors, Lito Pimentel and Glenda Garcia; and ex-PBB housemates Yong Muhajil, Banjo Dangalan and Wealand Ferrer.
+He starred alongside veteran actors, Lito Pimentel and Glenda Garcia; and ex-PBB housemates Yong Muhajil, Banjo Dangalan and Wealand Ferrer with Karen Reyes portraying the role of his girlfriend, Elaine while Onyok Pineda portraying younger Yamyam.
 The episode received a good feedback from viewers, and trended in the Philippines and Worldwide.

 In 2020, he hosted an online digital show, "Tipid Nation", which was aired on ABS-CBN YouTube channel and ABS-CBN Facebook Page produced by TVDG.
 This digital show gives advices on how we can save money on such situations, such as buying new clothes for Job Interviews and Street food Hacks.

 He was also hosting a travel digital show in TFC Online, entitled "Highway Harvest", along with his friend and ex-PBB housemate, Fumiya Sankai.
-This show premiered on April 9, 2020 and is one of the most viewed shows in TFC Online.
+This show premiered on April 9, 2020, and is one of the most viewed shows in TFC Online.

 He is also included in an Online show entitled "Usapang Lalaki" every 12nn in Star Hunt Kumu account.
 This is together with Argel Saycon and discusses various topics related to men.

 He was also cast in 2020 MMFF entry, "Mang Kepweng: Ang Lihim ng Bandanang Itim".
 This is also his first movie in his entire showbiz career.

 He is also cast in the IWantTFC Series "Hoy, Love You!" together with Joross Gamboa and Roxanne Guinoo, and ex-PBB OTSO housemates Karina Bautista and Aljon Mendoza.

+After 5 years since PBB Otso, Gucong decided not to renew his contract with Star Magic, making him a freelance artist.
+He is now accepting acting projects that is closer to his home.
+He also landed a lead role in the movie "Beauty and Bert" as Bert, a college student who has love interest Beauty, a famous girl in school.